Ukraine girds for renewed Russian offensive on eastern front

 Ukrainian forces have been fighting Russia-backed separatists in the Donbas since 2014.
 Ahead of its Feb.
 24 invasion, Moscow recognized the Luhansk and Donetsk regions as independent states.

-Also Wednesday, the United States and the United Kingdom boycotted an informal meeting of the Security Council called by Russia to press its baseless claims that the U.S. has biological warfare laboratories in Ukraine.
+The United States and the United Kingdom boycotted an informal meeting Wednesday of the U.N.
+Security Council called by Russia to press its baseless claims that the U.S. has biological warfare laboratories in Ukraine.
 The meeting was the latest of several moves by Russia that have led Western countries to accuse Moscow of using the U.N. as a platform for disinformation to divert attention from the war.

 Oleksandr Stashevskyi and Cara Anna in Bucha, Ukraine, Edith M. Lederer at the United Nations, Yuras Karmanau in Lviv, Ukraine, and Associated Press journalists around the world contributed to this report.